Data for Action

 However, policy makers and health managers need well-prepared information to tailor their decision making and action to the size, nature, and spread of health problems or to factors influencing service coverage for particular population groups.

-This short course targets health professionals, health system and programme managers and researchers involved in or interested in the analysis of routine/existing/secondary data and its use for action?
+Are you a health professional, health system or programme manager or a researcher and are you involved in or interested in the analysis of routine/existing/secondary data and its use for action?
 Then this short course is for you.

 The “Data for Action”-course draws on expertise of ITM staff and its partner institutions in data management and analysis, surveillance & monitoring systems and operational research.
 The course also builds on the rich exchange of experience between participants working in different systems and settings.